MEEP-projects/HGT_pipeline/README.md

 - *identity=70* --> removing hits above 70% identity
 - *qcov=70* --> removing hits above 70% query coverage

 After running the pipeline with the updated identity and query coverage thresholds (and iterating through it a number of times where required) you will generate a bed file with no duplicates.
-Hence, while the output of *Step 2.3* will indicate the number of HGT inserts in the genome, and the output of *Step 2.3* will indicate the number of unique HGT insert events in the genome.
+Hence, while the output of *Step 2.3* will indicate the number of HGT inserts in the genome, and the output of *Step 2.4* will indicate the number of unique HGT insert events in the genome.

 ***Step 2.5:*** Annotating the filtered bed file using the genome assembly annotation; i.e. noting whether each putative HGT region sits within and gene, and if so, what part of the gene.
 This script will output multiple lines if it hits to multiple features (e.g. gene and exon) and if it overlaps features (e.g. it it spans an intergenic region and a gene this will be displayed on multiple lines with the relevant coordinates).
 This can be run with:
 `bash 2.5.annotating-bed.sh`

 ***Step 2.5:*** When observing the raw sequence read alignments against the putative HGT inserts, some reads span the insert regions and elongate upstream/downstream for hundreds or thousands of nucleotides.
-While other reads are truncated and aligned to only the insert region, and typically have several nucleotide differences to the reads that elongate upstream/downstream. the former scenario are likely cockroach reads containing the insert region, while the latter scenario are likely Blattabacterium reads (some Blattabacterium are likely included in the sequenced DNA).
+While other reads are truncated and aligned to only the insert region, and typically have several nucleotide differences to the reads that elongate upstream/downstream.
+The former scenario are likely cockroach reads containing the insert region, while the latter scenario are likely Blattabacterium reads (some Blattabacterium are likely included in the sequenced DNA).
 This pipeline counts the reads for the two scenarios for each insert as additional evidence that there are long reads supporting the former scenario.
 ***Zhuzhi is still working on this***